sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(getRelatedPosts(posts, {slug: 'd', tags: ['cooking', 'tacos'], timestamp: 444})).toEqual([{slug: 'c', tags: ['cooking', 'tacos'], timestamp: 333, weight: 666}, {slug: 'b', tags: ['cooking', 'sleeping'], timestamp: 222, weight: 222}, {slug: 'a', tags: ['cooking'], timestamp: 111, weight: 111}])
 -->

-Here, the lifespan of the `sorted` variable is only two lines.
+In the code above, the lifespan of the `sorted` variable is only two lines.
 This kind of sequential processing is a common use case for this technique.

 T> Double-click on a variable name to select all its appearances in the code.
 This helps to quickly see the variable’s lifespan.